lkesteloot/unsong/unsong.md

 Kelley gazed into his crystal ball and declared that the angels were speaking to him.
 What were they saying?
 Alas, neither Kelley nor Dee understood a word of their language, a language apparently unknown to humans since the time of the patriarch Enoch.
 There followed a long period of translation work, which ended with a sort of English-Enochian dictionary, a key to the heavenly speech.

 Sure, there were doubters.
 Some people mentioned it was mighty suspicious that the syntax and grammar of Enochian were exactly the same as those of Elizabethan English.
 Others pointed out how convenient it was that the angelic word for “evil” was “Madrid”, which was also the capital of Elizabethan England’s arch-enemy Spain.
-Or how the angelic word for “kingdom” was “Londoh”, which was also…you get the idea.
+Or how the angelic word for “kingdom” was “Londoh”, which was also... you get the idea.
 It seemed like Edward Kelley might have been injecting his personal opinions into these transmissions [i]just a little[/i].
 Or, as we moderns sometimes say, that the medium was the message.

 So it came as quite a shock when the sky cracked and we met angels and they all spoke flawless Enochian.
 It wasn’t the only language they spoke—they could understand anything except Aramaic—but it was the one that came most naturally to them.